adrianschubek/dir-browser/docs/docs/advanced/redis.md

 Redis is used to store the [download counter](./../configuration/download-count.md) data.
 If the download counter is disabled, Redis will not be loaded/started at all.

+Counters are stored with the request path as key (relative to the mounted folder), for example `/reports/2024.pdf`.

 ### Access

 Sometimes it is useful to access the Redis instance directly e.g. for resetting a counter.
 This can be done using the `redis-cli` tool inside the container.